chrissearle/www_cso/source/blog/2011/10/02-Splitting_MKV_files_on_chapter_marks.html.md

 As pointed out in the comments below - mkvmerge --split now has a chapters option

       mkvmerge -o output.mkv --split chapters:1,3,5 testfile.mkv

+I have no idea how long that option has been there - but it certainly makes life a lot easier.
+Thanks to the commmenter for the update.

 **Original post**

-The original post shows how to do timecode based splitting which may still be useful for people:
+*The original post shows how to do timecode based splitting which may still be useful for people:*

 I had the need to split some mkv (matroska video) files on chapter marks.